pace-neutrons/Horace/documentation/adr/0008-use-pipeline-builds.md

 - set required variables (e.g. build agent type, MATLAB and compiler versions)
 - manage Git triggers and branches

-Differences bewteen the `PR `and `master` builds will be split between the UI (extraction of information about pull request is required for `PR` builds) and `Jenkinsfile` scaffold (target commit to post build status).
+Differences between the `PR `and `master` builds will be split between the UI (extraction of information about pull request is required for `PR` builds) and `Jenkinsfile` scaffold (target commit to post build status).

 The pipeline script will call a `build.[sh|ps1]` script with appropriate arguments to perform the build and test steps.
 The `Jenkinsfile` will provide a scaffold that can be applied to all build targets.

 The build jobs we be organised into `Horace` and `Herbert` folders.
-Sepearte projects will be written for:
+Separate projects will be written for:

 ```
 Horace/PR-builds